ecological-systems-design/regionalize_lcidb_with_mrio/README.md

 <h3 id="6">6.
 Model structure</h3>

-The general structure of the regionalization algorithm is shown in the publication Figure 1 [----------------].
+The general structure of the regionalization algorithm is shown in the manuscript Figure 1.
 More technical details are introduced in the main notebook, i.e., 2_3_regionalize_ecoinvent_by_iot.ipynb.

 ----------------------------